MishkaSrt/PDF-Viewer-Chrome-Extension/README.md

 Extension to open and navigate in PDF file

-This CHrome extension allows you to navigate through sentences using keystrokes (Tab/ Shift+Tab) inside of PDF file.
+This Chrome extension allows you to navigate through sentences using keystrokes (Tab/ Shift+Tab) inside of PDF file.

 How to install and use: